 A) the Executive committee

-B) The members upon petition of at least twenty percent (20%) of the total membership two weeks before the annual General body meeting.
+B) Any member with support of five other members two weeks before the annual General body meeting.

 2. The executive committee will consider such proposals and the president shall present it to the general faculty body for approval or otherwise.
 3. Any amendment/revision of this constitution shall be valid when ratified by a General Body Meeting.